olivergg/clojure-euler/README.md

-# experiment
+# clojure-euler

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A project to learn Clojure by solving Project Euler problems.

 ## License